 The UniqueID is the first four characters of a generated machine identification number.
-You can disable this behavior by toggling the Do not append unique suffix to the salt client ID checkbox in the Specialized-guides > Salt.
+You can disable this behavior by toggling the Do not append unique suffix to the Salt client ID checkbox.

-5.6.4.
+6.6.5.
 Assign Hostnames to Terminals

 If you want terminal names to be derived from the hostname, you will need to ensure your terminals have a static hostname.
 This requires a static IP address to be able to resolve the static hostname.